plasterbrain/fictionwiki/README.md

 # Fictionwiki v0.0.0 &mdash; Worldbuilding Journal Tool

-This is **Fictionwiki**, a starter kit for the free static web generator Hugo, loaded with tools to keep track of your fictional universe!
+This is **Fictionwiki**, a starter kit for the free static web generator Hugo loaded with tools to boost your creative writing and game design notes.

-If you already use a markdown- or txt-based writing program but find yourself in need of more complex tools (or just struggling to organize 80k+ words of worldbuilding notes) Fictionwiki is for you!
+Fictionwiki was born because I needed a way to link 100k words of notes together and keep track of events on a fictional calendar system.
+If you have a lot of Markdown-based notes you want to integrate in one place with tables, calendars, or moodboards, it may be just what you're looking for!

 ## Features
-- **Everything in one place, but better** &mdash;
+- **Organized** - Keep all kinds of notes in one place
-No more switching between three different programs for different kinds of documents.
-Turn your existing notes into interactive timelines.
-Link a character page to other characters, locations, events, and magic abilities.
-Embed tables and photo-galleries.
-- **It's like so fast you guys** &mdash; Yeah I see you with your lagging 400-page Google Doc.
+- **Fast** - Yeah I see you with your lagging 400-page Google Doc
-- **Game design tools** &mdash; Syntax-highlighting and charts via Mermaid.js make plotting out game concepts a snap.
-- **Totally private and offline** &mdash; Though you view the wiki using your browser, everything is stored on your computer.
-No monthly payment, no account sign-up required to download, and nothing is shared unless you export and send your wiki to friends.
+- **Free** - No monthly payment, no sign-up
+- **Tools** - Enhance your notes with:
+    - Syntax-highlighting (including for Ren'Py!
+YEAH!)
+    - Flowcharts/diagrams from simple markup
+    - Embedded media
+    - Calendar/timeline views
+    - Site search
+    - Broken link/stub tracker
+    - Word count goals
 - **Track edits with git** &mdash; Your notes and wiki are already file- and folder-based, making Git integration seamless.
 - **Host your wiki online** &mdash; While it's meant to be a personal multimedia notebook, you can export your wiki with a single command to host on Neocities or share with friends.